-To establish uniform Guidelines for Capital College administrators charged with conducting the extended reviews of faculty mandated by University Policy HR-40.
+To establish uniform Guidelines for Capital College administrators charged with conducting the extended reviews of faculty mandated by University Policy AC-40.

-Capital College will follow the practices described in HR-40 and the provisions for the Extended Review described herein.
-The procedures adopted by the University Faculty Senate, the College Senate, and the office of the Chancellor will govern the Extended Reviews within each School.
+The Capital College will follow the practices described in AC-40 and the provisions for the Extended Review described herein.
+The procedures adopted by the University Faculty Senate, the College Senate, and the office of the Chancellor will govern the Annual and the Extended Reviews within each School.

 A. Faculty Covered Under these Guidelines